iqbaaaaalf/JSONpediaJava/README.md

 ## The StorageLoader tool

-The StorageLoader tool loads the data extracted from a specific wikimedia dump into the configured storages.
+The _loader.py_ tool helps to process the latest online Wikipedia dumps and index them into the configured storages.
-In can be run massively using the
+Details about the usage of this script can be found in its header.

 ```bash
 $ bin/loader.py
 ```

-wrapper script or by specifying a dump:
+To process a dump manually instead:

 ```bash
 $ java -cp build/libs/jsonpedia-{VERSION}-full.jar \